 The minimally invasive MitraClip® procedure is performed in the cardiac catheterization lab as an outpatient procedure with an overnight hospital stay.
 A catheter is inserted through the femoral vein (via a 1/2-inch incision in the groin).
 The catheter is directed by TEE and fluoroscopy from the right side to the left side of the heart and finally to the mitral valve.
 Threaded through the catheter, the MitraClip® (a 1-cm long titanium clip) is attached to the affected areas of the mitral valve leaflets.
 By bringing together the leaflets, blood is kept from flowing back into the left atrium and lungs, thereby reducing lung congestion.

 The positioning of the clip and the amount of backflow are monitored during the procedure, and decisions to reposition the clip or place additional clips are made on the spot to avoid the need for a second procedure.
-Once the MitraClip® has been placed, the patient recovers overnight, a repeat echocardiogram and TEE are performed the next day to verify clip placement and reduction in mitral valve regurgitation, and the patient is discharged home.
+Once the MitraClip® has been placed, the patient recovers overnight.
+The next day, a repeat transthoracic echo (TTE) is performed to verify clip placement and reduction in mitral valve regurgitation and the patient is discharged.

 For most patients, placement of the MitraClip® is sufficient to reduce the amount of regurgitation through the mitral valve to a level that results marked improvement in patient symptoms and reduces hospital readmissions from heart failure.